shadiaf/Gene-Expression-Dataset/README.md

 - type: the type of sample, being either L (lesional derived keratinocytes) or NL (non lesional derived keratinocytes).

 3) results_L-vs-NL_full.csv : A comma-delimited file, which contains the results of the differential expression analysis of the two conditions under study (L vs NL) using DEseq2.
-The following three columns are needed for this exercise :
+The following three columns are needed for this exercise:
 - gene_ID: the gene ENSEMBL ID
 - log2FoldChange: the log2 of the Fold Change between conditions
 - padj: FDR corrected p-value